-Cordova Street has higher traffic volumes and speeds of the two roadways.
+Cordova Street has lower traffic volumes than, and similar speeds to E. 48th Avenue.
 No sidewalks are currently present along either side of the corridor and parking is permitted.
 Driveway access is predominantly on the west side of the road.
 Several commercial businesses are present south of 51st Avenue and will require attaching pedestrian facilities to the back of curb in these areas.
 Four large parcels constitute the northern portion of Cordova Street, including St. Elias, the former Habitat for Humanity ReStore, and an undeveloped parcel.